Fact Sheet on the Department of Counseling

 A minimum of three years full-time study are required for this program.
 Doctoral students contribute in all aspects of the Master of Counseling program, including teaching, supervising master's students in the Boise Center Counseling Clinic, mentoring, and assessing master's students.

-Master of Counseling: The Mental Health Counseling major leading to the Master of Counseling (M.Coun.) degree is offered at the ISU-Meridian Health Science Center.
+Master of Counseling: The Clinical Mental Health Counseling major leading to the Master of Counseling (M.Coun.) degree is offered at the ISU-Meridian Health Science Center.
 Established in 1980, students were admitted every three years in three-year cohorts from 1980-2003.
 Currently, a new cohort of approximately 10-12 students is admitted each Fall semester.
 This program requires six semesters of course work as well as summer session classes.
-Counseling faculty members fy to Meridian to offer some of the classes and support services.
+Counseling faculty members go to Meridian to offer some of the classes and support services.
 Advising and selected classes are also provided by resident faculty members, Dr. Judith Crews (208 373-1717) and Dr. Liz Horn (208 373-1718).

 ISU-Meridian Counseling Clinic (established January, 2005)